 Strategies

-• Convene both public and private early learning community stakeholders to determine barriers to implementation of Hawaiʻi’s Early Childhood Care and Education (ECE) Wellness Guidelines
+• Convene both public and private early learning community partners to determine barriers to implementation of Hawaiʻi’s Early Childhood Care and Education (ECE) Wellness Guidelines

-• Collaborate with ECE stakeholders to create a physical activity and nutrition ECE setting focused training curricula developed from the Hawaiʻi ECE Wellness Guidelines
+• Collaborate with ECE partners to create a physical activity and nutrition ECE setting focused training curricula developed from the Hawaiʻi ECE Wellness Guidelines

 • Partner with leaders in the early learning community to identify and implement incentives to support provider implementation of the ECE Wellness Guidelines